jaynarigara91/Intelligent_Movie_Recommend_System/README.md

 ## 🎯 Features

-- **Personalized Recommendations**: Get movie recommendations tailored to your taste.
+- **Content-Based Filtering**: Recommendations are based on the movie's metadata, including genres, keywords, cast, and crew.
+- **Efficient Text Processing**: Preprocessing steps include parsing and converting text features for similarity calculations.
+- **Cosine Similarity**: Measures the similarity between movies based on their feature vectors, ensuring relevant suggestions.
-- **User-Friendly Interface**: Built with Streamlit, ensuring an intuitive experience.
+- **User-Friendly Interface**: A responsive web interface built with Streamlit makes interaction easy and intuitive.
-- **Streamlit-Based Interface**: Provides an interactive and responsive UI.
-- **Docker Integration**: Simplifies deployment, making it quick and efficient to run the app on any environment.
+- **Docker Integration**: Simplifies deployment with Docker, allowing you to run the system in a containerized environment.

 ## 🛠️ Technologies Used

-- **Python**: Core programming language.
-- **Deep Learning**: Powering the recommendation engine for movie suggestions.
+- **Python**: For data processing, feature engineering, and running the recommendation system.
+- **Pandas**: Efficient data manipulation and handling.
+- **Scikit-Learn**: Provides tools for vectorization and cosine similarity calculations.
-- **Streamlit**: Web framework for designing a visually appealing UI.
+- **Streamlit**: Builds a simple and interactive web interface.
-- **Docker**: Containerizes the application, ensuring ease of deployment and scalability.
+- **Docker**: Packages the application for easy deployment.

 ## 📂 Project Structure